Kitware/VTK/Documentation/release/dev/cell-grid-changes.md

 The vtkOpenGLCellGridMapper uses a vtkCellGridRenderRequest to find responders that can render input cell grids and the DG responder configures an array renderer to draw its cells to a framebuffer.

+## Example Application

+The `Examples/GUI/Qt/CellGridSource` directory contains an example application using the vtkCellGridCellSource filter to construct a single cell so you can explore the way arrays in different array-groups are used to specify cell-grids.
+It has an editable spreadsheet view so you can change the coefficients used to define the cell's attributes (including its shape).